ansible/pytest-ansible/README.md

 Run molecule with the `--molecule` command line parameter to inject each molecule directory found in the current working directory.
 Each scenario will be injected as an external test in the the tests available for pytest.
 Due to the nature of this approach, the molecule scenarios are not represented as python tests and may not show in the IDE's pytest test tree.

+## Ansible Integration for Pytest Tests

+The `ansible_module`, `ansible_adhoc`, `localhost`, and `ansible_facts` fixtures are provided to help you integrate Ansible functionalities into your pytest tests.
+These fixtures allow you to interact with Ansible modules, run commands on localhost, fetch Ansible facts, and more.

 ## Fixtures and helpers for use in tests

+Here's a quick overview of the available fixtures:

+- `ansible_module`: Allows you to call Ansible modules directly within your test functions.
+- `ansible_adhoc`: Provides a function to initialize a `HostManager` object to work with Ansible inventory.
+- `localhost`: A convenience fixture for running Ansible modules that typically run on the local machine.
+- `ansible_facts`: Returns a JSON structure representing system facts for the associated inventory.

 ### Usage